The placenta is a vital connecting organ between the maternal uterus and the foetus.

 Clinical Relevance – Placental Abruption

 Placental abruption is when a part, or all of, the placenta separates prematurely from the uterine wall and is an important cause of antepartum haemorrhage.
-It is thought to occur following a rupture of maternal vessels within the basal layer of the endometrium, blood accumulates and causes the placenta to split from the basal layer – any detached portion is unable to function which can lead to rapid foetal compromise.
+It occurs following a rupture of maternal vessels within the basal layer of the endometrium.
+Blood accumulates and causes the placenta to split from the basal layer.
+The detached portion is unable to function which can lead to rapid foetal compromise.

 Important risk factors for this include previous placental abruption, pre-eclampsia, abnormal lie of the foetus, polyhydramnios, smoking, multiple pregnancy, underlying thrombophilia and abdominal trauma.
 The most predictive factor is a placental abruption in a previous pregnancy.

-Women typically present with painful vaginal bleeding during their pregnancy.
+Women usually present with painful vaginal bleeding during their pregnancy.
 On examination the uterus may be woody (tense) and painful on palpation.

 Management of placental abruption should consist of: